On minimal generating systems for matrix O(3)-invariants

 \section{Abstract}

-The algebra of invariants of several $3\times 3$ matrices under the action of the orthogonal group by simultaneous conjugation is considered over a field of characteristic different from two.
-The maximal degree of elements of minimal system of generators is described with deviation $3$.
+The algebra of invariants of several $3\times 3$ matrices under the action of the orthogonal group by simultaneous conjugation is considered over an infinite field of characteristic different from two.
+The maximal degree of elements of a minimal system of generators is described with deviation $3$.

 2000 Mathematics Subject Classification: 16R30; 13A50.